ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Remote Endpoint

->> The Remote Endpoint in a properties represents the application's view of a peer that can participate in a transport connection.
+>> The Remote Endpoint in a properties \[MICHAEL: I can't parse "in a properties" here.
+Should this be removed?] represents the application's view of a peer that can participate in a transport connection.

 Local Endpoint

->> The Local Endpoint in a properties represents the application's view of itself that it wants to use for transport connections.
+>> The Local Endpoint in a properties \[MICHAEL: I can't parse "in a properties" here.
+Should this be removed?] represents the application's view of itself that it wants to use for transport connections.
 This may be optional, or may be generic (a wildcard address, for example).

 Path Selection Properties